courtneyrae23/BeeCalm/README.md

-# Group-22-Project
+# application Name
+BeeCalm

-Group 22 Project
+# Group Name
+WeCare

 #Problem and Solution Overview
 Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18% of the population.
 (Source: National Institute of Mental Health) Our Android mobile and wear application is aiming to help people who are experiencing a panic attack to overcome it.
 Because when someone is suffering from a panic attack, he or she becomes very anxious and it is hard to think clearly and rationally, it’s important to make our application concise and easy to use.
 Our app will fulfill this task mainly through three ways : 1.
 Help the person disconnect from their panic-inducing situation by guiding him or her to repeat a simple, physically-focused task.
 2. Help slow the person’s breathing by guiding him or her to follow a breathing rhythm.
 3. Take focus away from the panicked thoughts by playing soft music or encouraging audio.